 Your business probably already accepts various forms of payment like debit cards, credit cards, e-commerce payments, and bank transfers and checks.
 But cash is fast disappearing and depending on your industry and target market, you may need to go cashless or at least expand your transactional capabilities into electronic payment systems like PayPal, Venmo, Samsung Pay, Google Wallet, or Apple Pay.

 It might even be in your business’ best interest to look into blockchain-style cryptocurrencies like Bitcoin or OneCoin, given that more than $150 billion in cryptocurrencies are already in circulation.
 And of course, you’ll need to ensure that your security protocols are adequate for all of these different payment types.

 Comprehensive Online Presence

 It already goes without saying that businesses must have a web presence if they want to be successful.
 But by 2020, most consumers will be mobile. a simple website and social media won’t be enough.
 You’ll need to have a fully supported by effective mobile web marketing campaigns, customized mobile landing pages, mobile SEO, mobile advertising strategies, SMS campaigns that are responsive, and a compatible social media footprint.

-If you are selling online, live chat and business phone service is a must, but you may want to start adopting chatbots and integrating them into your customer experience, especially since an Oracle survey found that 80% of respondents already use chatbots or plan to by 2020.
+If you are selling online, live chat and commercial phone service is a must, but you may want to start adopting chatbots and integrating them into your customer experience, especially since an Oracle survey found that 80% of respondents already use chatbots or plan to by 2020.
 Chatbots are services through which customers interact (usually on messaging platforms) that are powered by rules and/or artificial intelligence.
 They’re designed to make purchasing processes and customer interactions proceed even faster and more seamlessly than they do now.

 Different Hiring Priorities